Small streams make large rivers

 • Should every client be granted direct access to every service?

-• Should clients adjust their behaviour based on the endpoint address or media type?
+• Should clients adjust their behavior based on the endpoint address or media type?

-• How does one update all the clients when services are refactored (split or merged)?
+• How does one update all clients when services are refactored (split or merged)?

-Some attempted to tackle those challenges by creating "umbrella" gateways that "orchestrate" underlying services.
-While this umbrella can shield clients from internal service modifications, it essentially functions as a monolithic service, demanding ongoing maintenance.
-To accommodate the diverse requirements of numerous clients, the umbrella would either have to directly cater to each use case (resulting in considerable complexity) or be adaptable and responsive to clients’ needs (which also presents complexity).
+Some have tried to address these challenges by creating umbrella gateways that orchestrate underlying services.
+While this umbrella can shield clients from internal service changes, it essentially acts as a monolithic service, requiring ongoing maintenance.
+To meet the diverse needs of numerous clients, the umbrella would either have to address each use case directly (which adds complexity) or be adaptable and responsive to clients’ needs (which also introduces complexity).

-Suppose those underlying services evolve and expose new functionality.
-It won’t immediately be available to the clients until the umbrella system is fully developed.
-Creating and managing this umbrella demands expertise that matches or exceeds that needed for individual services.
+Now, suppose those underlying services evolve and expose new functionality.
+It won’t immediately be available to clients until the umbrella system is fully updated.
+Creating and maintaining this umbrella requires expertise that may be as demanding as, or even greater than, that needed for the individual services themselves.

 Consistency?

-Should services be uniform and consistent in fundamental aspects, eliminating the need for data transformation between one service's response and another service's request?
-The "shared nothing" approach implies that clients must translate between services, whether these services are integrated into a single umbrella system or not.
-This might not be a big issue if there is only one client.
-However, when dealing with multiple clients, it results in duplicated efforts, requiring the reimplementation of basic access to all underlying services while managing the necessary logic to connect them for each client type and the "shared nothing" concept becomes problematic.
+Should services be uniform and consistent in fundamental aspects, eliminating the need for data transformation between one service’s response and another service’s request?
+The “shared nothing” approach suggests that clients must handle the translation between services, whether these services are part of a unified umbrella system or not.
+This might not be a major issue if there is only one client.
+However, when dealing with multiple clients, it leads to duplicated efforts, requiring the reimplementation of basic access to all underlying services and the necessary logic to connect them for each client type.
+In this case, the “shared nothing” concept becomes problematic.

-Establishing basic access and common connections between services is essential.
-Creating consistency in authentication, authorization, data types, structures, and links across all services need not impede progress; instead, it can simplify and streamline everyone's work.
+Establishing basic access and common connections between services is crucial.
+Creating consistency in authentication, authorization, data types, structures, and links across all services doesn’t need to slow progress.
+In fact, it can simplify and streamline the work for everyone involved.

 Performance & Efficiency

-How many network interactions will complex, diverse clients need to make to complete a use case?
-We have to consider the network bandwidth, sizing and locations for each service they interact with.
-If they are only a few, and if the clients are physically close (in networking terms) to the services this may not sound like a problem.
-Yet, even in such cases, the fragmentation of requests hinders the possibility of optimizing efficiency by bringing processing closer to or into the service(s).
+How many network interactions will complex, diverse clients need to complete a use case?
+We need to consider the network bandwidth, sizing, and locations for each service they interact with.
+If there are only a few services, and if the clients are physically close (in networking terms) to those services, this may not sound like a problem.
+However, even in such cases, the fragmentation of requests makes it difficult to optimize efficiency by bringing processing closer to or into the service(s).
 How could we optimize this, in theory?
-Perhaps:
+Perhaps by:

 • Not wasting time on what isn’t needed.

-• Doing everything that is needed while there, not requiring extra interactions.
+• Doing everything that’s needed while there, without requiring extra interactions.

-• Ability to do the above for multiple services in the same trip.
+• Enabling the ability to do the above for multiple services in the same trip.

-Truly RESTful designs that adhere to an "all or nothing" approach pose challenges unless we redefine a "resource" to be precisely what is required for each specific use case, as known during the development phase.
-It’s not that simple any more, as discussed in my earlier posts.
+Truly RESTful designs that follow an “all or nothing” approach pose challenges unless we redefine a “resource” to be precisely what is needed for each specific use case, as known during the development phase.
+But as discussed in earlier posts, it’s not that simple anymore.

-In response, some implemented ways for client to specify what is to be excluded from a default state representation.
-As clients cannot exclude data they are unaware of that comes in newer versions, such data has to be excluded by default.
-This mixture of defaults yields convoluted combinations of both "include this" and "exclude that" that only increase the complexity.
+In response, some have implemented ways for clients to specify what should be excluded from a default state representation.
+Since clients can’t exclude data they are unaware of in newer versions, that data must be excluded by default.
+This mixture of defaults results in convoluted combinations of “include this” and “exclude that”, which only increases complexity.

-The ablest empower clients to dynamically combine multiple requests within a single trip at runtime, avoiding the assumption that they know about every possible combination during the service's development phase.
-Would you do this?
+The most capable approaches empower clients to dynamically combine multiple requests within a single trip at runtime, avoiding the assumption that they know every possible combination during the service’s development phase.
+Would you implement this?
 How expensive would it be to develop and maintain?
-What format/representation would you use for this “batching”?
-Must contained operations be entirely independent or can they depend on each other’s output to avoid more network trips?
-In most scenarios where batching could assist ordinary clients, these operations tend to be "dependent."
-Let’s consider this some more…
+What format or representation would you use for this “batching”?
+Must the contained operations be entirely independent, or can they depend on each other’s output to avoid extra network trips?
+In most scenarios where batching could help ordinary clients, these operations tend to be “dependent”.
+Let’s think this through a bit more…

 Perspective